 Many people avoid jaggery as its raw appearance is not very appealing.
 However, it may be time to start making this food a regular part of your diet as it provides many essential nutrients and is an effective remedy for many ailments.
 By adding jaggery to your diet, you gain a wide range of health benefits that you may not have thought that this food could provide.

 Jaggery is also known as ‘Gur’ in Hindi, ‘Bellam’ in Telugu, ‘Vellam’ in Tamil, ‘Sharkara’ in Malayalam, ‘Bella’ in Kannada, and ‘Gul’ in Marathi.
-Let’s take a look at all the amazing benefits that come with jaggery:
+Let’s take a look at all the amazing benefits of jaggery:

 Skin Benefits Of Jaggery